suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-images-to-restaurants/index.md

 This adds a react component library that has great support for dragging and dropping files into our UI.

-Then we will import this component on our `NewRestaurant.jsx` page:
+Then we will import this component on our `NewRestaurant.tsx` page:

 ```javascript
 import { useDropzone } from 'react-dropzone'